-- i.
-Prescription drugs unless validly prescribed by a student's health care provider, - ii.
-Substances never intended for human consumption (such as glue) - e) Under the influence: affected by alcohol and/or other drugs or has recently consumed alcohol and/or other drugs in any detectable manner.
-Trafficking in Illegal Drugs: The term "trafficking" is used in its generic sense, not inits specific application to selling, manufacturing, delivering, transporting, or possessing controlled substances in specified amounts as referenced in Article 5, North Carolina Controlled Substances Act. - f) Abusive use of alcohol or drugs: alcohol or drugs, whether available legally (such as cough syrup or other over-the-counter medications) or drugs for which a student has a valid prescription, that are taken or used in a manner not prescribed or inconsistent with recommended use.
+Substances never intended for human consumption (such as glue)

+- e) Under the influence: affected by alcohol and/or other drugs or has recently consumed alcohol and/or other drugs in any detectable manner. - f) Trafficking in Illegal Drugs: The term "trafficking" is used in its generic sense, not in its specific application to selling, manufacturing, delivering, transporting, or possessing controlled substances in specified amounts as referenced in Article 5, North Carolina Controlled Substances Act. - g) Abusive use of alcohol or drugs: alcohol or drugs, whether available legally (such as cough syrup or other over-the-counter medications) or drugs for which a student has a valid prescription, that are taken or used in a manner not prescribed or inconsistent with recommended use.

-3) POLICY GUIDELINES:
+3. POLICY GUIDELINES:

 a) Annual Notification: This policy will be distributed in writing to all students to meet the annual notification requirement.
-Contents of the annual notification will include standards of conduct, possible legal sanctions and penalties, statements of the health risks associated with alcohol and other drug use (AOD), the School's AOD programs available to students, and the disciplinary sanctions for violations of the standards of conduct.
+Contents of the annual notification will include: standards of conduct, possible legal sanctions and penalties, statements of the health risks associated with alcohol and other drug use (AOD), the School's AOD programs available to students, and the disciplinary sanctions for violations of the standards of conduct.

-Standards of Conduct: b)
+b) Standards of Conduct: